scipopt/scip/scripts/trainEstimation/README.md

 to obtain information of the approximation/estimation accuracy of the different estimation methods of SCIP on the newly created data set.
 All information is stored under the default subdirectory "output/".
-The name of the out directory can be changed by providing as  second argument to run_training.sh
+The name of the out directory can be changed by providing it as second argument to run_training.sh

 ```
 ./run_training.sh mydata/ /path/to/my/output/